 Hi there!
-I’ve received lots of messages from people who are starting resource for the first time and are a bit concerned about what to do for the first few days so here are some of my ideas.
+I’ve received lots of messages from people who are starting support teaching for the first time and are a bit concerned about what to do for the first few days so here are some of my ideas.

 I work in a senior school – 3rd to 6th class and I will be working mostly with children in 3rd class so the first few days are all about getting to know the children.
 Some teachers like to dive in and get started straight away but I prefer to take the time during the first week to get to know the children and to observe them in different settings.
 (Each school/ teacher may have a different approach – this is just what I like to do!)

 There are huge benefits to observing the child in their classroom, on the yard, in PE, at assembly and seeing how they cope with different scenarios.
 This can help you with deciding what areas the child may need 1:1 support in.
 It can form the basis of social skills group lessons and the 1:1 sessions in the support room.
 Its also really helpful to know what times of the day the child might benefit from 1:1 support – some children might have issues on the yard and therefore the first slot after lunch might be good for them while others might benefit more from first slot in the morning.

 During the first few days, I spend some time in the child’s classroom (with the teachers permission of course).
 This might be during a Maths lesson where I can work with a small group (including the child) or a Literacy lesson involving reading groups where I work with a small group of children.
 After a day or two, I bring the child to the support room and do a few fun getting to know you activities.This might include some games, worksheets, art work as well as allowing the child some time to think of targets they would like to achieve in the next few months.
 It might be an idea to bring a small group of children together for the first few sessions – this will help when making the timetable as you will have a good idea of which children work well together.

 Meeting with previous support teacher